itskender/sitosandro/content/about/_index.md

 His major focus is the public space and its different spatial typologies, exploring the human presence within the urban environment and how individuals navigate and interact with the surroundings. \
 His practice draws on the languages of documentary photography and his most recents works examine the themes of memory, family archives, and language as a binding force within communities.

-He collaborated with several photographers, artists and Institutions including [Alessandro Imbriaco](http://www.alessandroimbriaco.com/news.html), [Giorgio Di Noto](http://www.giorgiodinoto.com), [ICCD](http://iccd.beniculturali.it) and [Leporello](https://leporello-books.com/) bookshop, gaining valuable experience and expanding his artistic horizons. \
+He collaborates with several photographers, artists and Institutions including [Alessandro Imbriaco](http://www.alessandroimbriaco.com/news.html), [Giorgio Di Noto](http://www.giorgiodinoto.com), [ICCD](http://iccd.beniculturali.it) and [Leporello](https://leporello-books.com/) bookshop, gaining valuable experience and expanding his artistic horizons. \
 He worked as studio manager and assistant curator for Magnum Photos photographer [Paolo Pellegrin](https://www.magnumphotos.com/photographer/paolo-pellegrin/) for 3 years.

 He is currently living and working in Rome as a freelance photographer.